alfredo-mejia/notes/README.md

 3. Build websites to demonstrate my side projects
 4. Be able to freelance as a web developer

 Finally, because I am just starting with web development I am not able to build a beautiful calendar.
 Thus I resorted to using Emacs to help me build the HTML files for the year 2024.
 Emacs has a feature where it allows you to export the calendar as HTML files.
-So if my calendar looks like a 90s web page or isn't responsive to the device screen, that would be why.
+So if my calendar looks like a late 90s / early 2000s web page or isn't responsive to the device screen, that would be why.
 One of my ideas for 2025 would be to create my own calendar / to-do wepage to use instead of Emacs but that would be for 2025.

 Anything before July 2024 the calendar will be empty but anything after will be updated periodically.
 Take a look at my calendar at anytime.